 - Articles should generally contain between 6,000 and 8,000 words (including all notes and references).

-4. The refereeing process normally takes around 3-4 months.
+- The refereeing process normally takes around three to four months.

-The above also applies to all special issue and section articles.
+The above also applies to all special issue and special section articles.
 However, these articles will have been commissioned by the editors of these issues and sections.
 Authors of special issue and special section pieces should carefully read the TCS Special Issue guidelines.
-These can found at Sage’s TCS website http://tcs.sagepub.com/ and at TCS Manuscript Central http://mc.manuscriptcentral.com/tcs.
-Please make sure you select the appropriate special issue or special section category from the dropdown menu in the Author Centre on TCS ManuscriptCentral before you upload your piece.
+These can found at SAGE’s TCS website http://journals.sagepub.com/home/tcs and at TCS Manuscript Central http://mc.manuscriptcentral.com/tcs.
+Please make sure you select the appropriate special issue or special section category from the drop-down menu in the Author Centre on TCS ManuscriptCentral before you upload your piece.